 A beautiful and delicious non-alcoholic cocktail (mocktail) to ring in the New Year, serve at parties, or celebrate a special event.
-This drink is fun, refreshing, and healthy—perfect for when you are pregnant, kids, or simply want to avoid alcohol!
+This drink is fun, refreshing, and healthy—perfect for when you are pregnant, have kids who want to join in on the toast, or simply want to avoid alcohol!

 - 5 to 6 clementines

-- 1/2 orange, cut crosswise (to cut out round orange slices for wetting the lip of the glasses and for decoration)
+- ½ orange, cut crosswise (for wetting the lip of the glasses and for decoration)